BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 `oc rsh hello-world-nginx-599d5d8898-2k9n2 curl -v 10.97.58.168:8080`

-We should now see "Hello. world..." returning from the curl command.
+We should now see "Hello, world..." returning from the curl command.

 ## Allow from OpenShift Router